-Sometimes staying frozen in place is the best defense, sometimes it’s not...
+Sometimes staying frozen in place is the best defense, sometimes it’s not.
 One problem with the freeze response in daily life is that it can cause people to become paralyzed by fear.

-For the first time, neuroscientists at University of Bristol have identified a brain pathway that may be the root of the universal response to freeze in place when we are afraid.
+For the first time, neuroscientists at the University of Bristol have identified a brain pathway that may be the root of the universal response to freeze in place when we are afraid.
 Their revolutionary study—released on April 23, 2014—discovered a chain of neural connections stemming from the cerebellum.
 When activated by a real or imagined threatening stimuli, these neural connections can cause the body to automatically freeze.

 The new study titled “Neural Substrates Underlying Fear-Evoked Freezing: The Periaqueductal Grey—Cerebellar Link” was published in the Journal of Physiology.
 The Bristol researchers believe that understanding how these central neural pathways actually work will bring us closer to developing effective treatments for emotional disorders such as panic attacks, phobias, and general anxiety.

-What Brain Regions Are Involved in Our Fear-Evoked Freezing Response?
+What Brain Regions Are Involved in Our Fear-Evoked Freezing Response

 The periaqueductal grey (PAG) is a brain region responsible for dictating how humans and animals respond to perceived danger.
-The PAG has long been known to receive various inputs about potential threats and trigger automatic reflexive responses that cause us to: freeze in place, give us the bloodflow to swiftly take flight, or the adrenaline rush to fight.
+The PAG has long been known to receive various inputs about potential threats and trigger automatic reflexive responses that cause us to: freeze in place, give us the bloodflow to swiftly flee, or the adrenaline rush to fight.

-The University of Bristol neuroscientists have identified a specific brain pathway leading from the PAG to a highly localized part of the cerebellum called the pyramis which causes the body to automatically freeze in place.
+The University of Bristol neuroscientists have identified a specific brain pathway leading from the PAG to a highly localized part of the cerebellum called the pyramis, which causes the body to automatically freeze in place.

 The researchers discovered the pathway linking the PAG to the cerebellar cortex, which terminates as climbing fibers in lateral vermal lobule VIII (pyramis), in adult rats.
-If you’d like to read more about the cerebellum and climbing fibers check out my recent Psychology Today blog post “Neuroscientists Discover How Practice Makes Perfect.”
+If you’d like to read more about the cerebellum and climbing fibers check out my recent Psychology Today blog post, “Neuroscientists Discover How Practice Makes Perfect.”

 The central neural pathways involved in fear-evoked behavior are similar in most mammals.
 If neuroscientists can identify how these pathways work in animal studies, it could lead to the development of effective treatments for human emotional disorders.